IHIS Contract Maintenance Redesign

 Result: Slower workflows, increased errors, and limited scalability

-Key Insights
+Key Insights & Approach

 The core issue was not just UI complexity.
 It was a mismatch between how contracts are structured in CRFs and how IHIS Legacy required users to input them.